 6. LG Food Court below Woolworths

 Open daily for lunch until 3 pm, this lower-ground food court is

 perfect for a quick lunch.
 It’s a small air-conditioned area in the CBD that sells an array of mouth-watering Malaysian and Thai cuisine at reasonable prices.
-It’s quite packed at noon, so make sure you head down early to get a table.
-Malaysian hawker dishes like Nasi Lemak, Chicken rice and Assam Laksa can be found here, along with the famous Mix Rice option.
+It’s quite packed at noon, so head down early to get a table.
+Malaysian hawker dishes like Nasi Lemak, Chicken rice and Assam Laksa, along with the famous Mix Rice option, can be found here.
 A decent plate of Chinese mixed rice could set you back AUD 7 – that’s great.

-**The Food Court is located below the Woolworths Supermarket at 303 Pitt St, Pittsway Arcade, Sydney.
+**The Food Court is below the Woolworths Supermarket at 303 Pitt St, Pittsway Arcade, Sydney.

 7. Adria Rybar & Grill

 Adria Rybar & Grill sits on Cockle Bay Wharf, one of the

 world’s premier dining and entertainment destinations with spectacular water views and stunning architecture.
 Offering seafood dishes, spit roast meats and pasta, Adria is an upscale restaurant with a warm atmosphere with a laid-back and stylish feel any time of day.
 Capturing the Adriatic coastal region’s flavours from Venice to Crete, the restaurant is ideal for family and business luncheons.

 **Adria is located at 108 The Promenade, Cockle Bay Wharf, Sydney.

 If chocolate is your passion, drop by Guylian Belgian Chocolate.